IRD (Inland Revenue Department) Number

 1. The Bank Account Bit

 The helpful folk at the IRD have even produced a form with a somewhat of a mouthful title of 'Documents to confirm your New Zealand bank account is fully functional' or rather more simply an IR984 form.
-As this whole 'certain bank accounts' only is a new law some of the banks might still be a little unclear as to what the rules are so this form is really more for their benefit.
-It tells them exactly what is needed for a bank account to be deemed 'fully functional'
+This form lists exactly what is needed for a bank account to be deemed 'fully functional'.

 Full details of this part of the process can be found here.